-Earn your bachelor's degree in Communicative Disorders online.
+Why earn your bachelor's degree in Communicative Disorders online?
 (For students without a prior bachelor's degree.)

-The distance education COMD bachelor’s degree programs are accredited under the university's accreditation by the Northwest Commission on Colleges and Universities (NWCCU).
+The distance education COMDDE bachelor’s degree programs are accredited under the university's accreditation by the Northwest Commission on Colleges and Universities (NWCCU).